Sebastianhju/Runeterra-5e/Items/Rares.md

 - 4500 Gold
 - Warhammer

-**Hammering Haste**: When you hit an attack roll with _Caulfields Warhammer_ you can recharge one charge on one rune or item you have.
+**Hammering Haste**: Twice a turn when you hit an attack roll with _Caulfields Warhammer_ you can recharge one charge on one rune or item you have.

 _You gain +1 to hit and damage rolls using this magical weapon_